 Grade 3 to 4 |

-The score is a snapshot of how severe your liver disease is.
-It tells your provider how well your liver is working based on five factors.
-The Child-Pugh score can help your provider:
+Your Child-Pugh score provides a snapshot of how severe your liver disease is.
+It helps your provider:

 Contact your healthcare provider if you have any questions about your score and how it was calculated.
-Talk to your provider if you have concerns about the test results or what comes next in your treatment plan.
+Talk to your provider if you have concerns about the results or what comes next in your treatment plan.

 Advertisement